Queue-Fair/cloudflare/README.md

 **IMPORTANT:**  Once you are sure the CloudFlare Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages if you were using it, and also remove any Server-Side Adapter code from your origin server if you had already installed it.

 **IMPORTANT:**  Responses that contain a `Location:` header or a `Set-Cookie` header from the Adapter must not be cached!
 You can check which cache-control headers are present using your browser's Inspector Network Tab.
-The Adapter will set a Cache-Control header to disable browser and CloudFlare caching if it sets a cookie or sends a redirect - but you must not override these with your own code or framework.
+The Adapter will set a `Cache-Control` header to disable browser and CloudFlare caching if it sets a cookie or sends a redirect - but you must not override these with your own Worker code or other framework.

 ### For maximum security